 Available supervisors include:

 - Dr Jane Lovell

 - Dr Ken Aduhene

 How to apply

-The GELT section within the School of Human and Life Sciences has an active group of graduate scholars studying for masters and doctoral degrees.
-Our staff cover the range of events, leisure and tourism, and have close links to geography, business studies and other areas of scholarship in the university.
+The section within the School of Psychology and Life Sciences has an active group of graduate scholars studying for masters and doctoral degrees.
+Our staff cover the range of events, leisure and tourism, business studies and other areas of scholarship in the university.
 The team includes nationally and internationally renowned scholars, consultants to and trainers of local industry, and members of the key professional bodies.
 It is a stimulating, challenging and rewarding environment in which to take forward your studies beyond degree level.

 For further information, please contact Marion Stuart-Hoyle, or Jim Butcher.